qdrant/landing_page/qdrant-landing/content/documentation/guides/distributed_deployment.md

 }
 ```

+Note that enabling distributed mode does not automatically replicate your data.
+See the section on [making use of a new distributed Qdrant cluster](#making-use-of-a-new-distributed-qdrant-cluster) for the next steps.

 ## Enabling distributed mode in Qdrant Cloud

+For best results, first ensure your cluster is running Qdrant v1.7.4 or higher.
+Older versions of Qdrant do support distributed mode, but improvements in v1.7.4 make distributed clusters more resilient during outages.

-In Qdrant Cloud, when you click "Scale Up" to increase your cluster size to >1, the distributed mode settings are set automatically, resulting in a new empty node starting up.
-For best results, ensure your cluster is running Qdrant v1.7.4 or higher.
+In the [Qdrant Cloud console](https://cloud.qdrant.io/), click "Scale Up" to increase your cluster size to >1.
+Qdrant Cloud configures the distributed mode settings automatically.

+After the scale-up process completes, you will have a new empty node running alongside your existing node(s).
+To replicate data into this new empty node, see the next section.

 ## Making use of a new distributed Qdrant cluster

-When you enable distributed mode and scale up to 2 or more nodes, your data does not move to the new node automatically; it starts out empty.
-To make use of your new empty node, you will have to do one of the following:
+When you enable distributed mode and scale up to two or more nodes, your data does not move to the new node automatically; it starts out empty.
+To make use of your new empty node, do one of the following:

-* You can replicate your existing data to the new node by [creating new shard replicas](#creating-new-shard-replicas)
+* Replicate your existing data to the new node by [creating new shard replicas](#creating-new-shard-replicas)
-* You can create a new replicated collection by setting the [replication_factor](#replication-factor) to 2 or more (can only be set at creation time)
+* Create a new replicated collection by setting the [replication_factor](#replication-factor) to 2 or more (can only be set at creation time)
-* You can move data (without replicating it) onto the new node by [moving shards](#moving-shards)
+* Move data (without replicating it) onto the new node by [moving shards](#moving-shards)

 ## Raft